 Tip – Brown lentils have the most amount of fiber content.
 One-half cup of raw brown lentils has 26g of fiber.

-Incorporating dietary fiber through a daily diet can reduce the risk of developing hemorrhoids.
+Incorporating dietary fiber daily can reduce the risk of developing hemorrhoids.

 7. Kidney beans